Implications of becoming an employee shareholder

 What happens if the employee leaves employment?

-The employee shareholder conditions set out in the shareholders agreement provided for the compulsory transfer of shares on leaving employment.
-There was a price formulae in the shareholders agreement setting out the price at which the shares will be bought back on departure.
+The employee shareholder conditions set out in the shareholders’ agreement provided for the forced transfer of shares on leaving employment.
+There was a price formula in the agreement setting out the price at which the shares will be bought back on leaving.

 We negotiated a better position for the client.
 If he stayed with the business for over a year he would always be considered a good leaver.
-The only exception was dishonesty which we advised was a reasonable event to attach to a bad leaver.
+Although in the event that he was dishonest, then he would be considered a bad leaver.
+We advised that this was a reasonable event to attach to a bad leaver.

 What happens if a dividend is paid?

 The shares being given to the employee were a separate class of shares.
-This meant that he could potentially receive a lower rate of dividend than other shareholders.
-We recommended that it was agreed that the dividend voted on his shares would always be equal to that voted on other classes of shares.
-A perk of being a shareholder is that under current legislation the first £5,000 of dividends is tax free.
+This meant that he might receive a lower rate of dividend than other shareholders.
+We advised that it should be agreed that the dividend voted on his shares would always be equal to that voted on other classes of shares.
+A perk of being a shareholder is that under current law the first £5,000 of dividends is tax free.

 What happens if the business is sold?

 The shareholders agreement included drag along provisions.
-If the business was sold the employee shareholder would have to participate in the business sale.
+Under these, if the business was sold the employee shareholder would have to go along with the business sale.
 He could not block the sale even if he did not like the sale price.

-We recommended including tag along provisions.
-Tag along enables a minority shareholder to piggyback if an offer is made to the majority shareholder.
+We advised including tag along provisions.
+Tag along enables a minority shareholder to also sell if an offer is made to the majority shareholder.
 They protect the employee shareholder.

 How much tax is payable on receipt of the shares?

-Gift of shares was taxable as income for the employee shareholder.
+Gifted shares were taxable as income for the employee shareholder.
 Shares have a taxable value in the eyes of HMRC.

 We suggested the employer obtains agreement from HMRC as to the taxable value.
 This was to give our client certainty over how much tax he has to pay on the gift of shares.
 We suggested that the employer loans the money needed to pay the tax due on the gift.

 We warned the client that once the income tax was paid there will be no refund if the shares go down in value.
-We persuaded the employer to give an indemnity to cover the risk of overpaying tax.
+Therefore we talked the employer into giving an indemnity to cover the risk of over paying tax.

 Should an employee shareholder sign section 431 election?

-Section 431 election is a document by which employee shareholder and employer choose to pay tax on the unrestricted tax market value of shares at the time of grant regardless of price paid for the shares by the employee shareholder.
-Signing a section 431 election secures certainty on the tax treatment for the employee as illustrated below.
+A section 431 election is a document by which an employee shareholder and their employer choose to pay tax on the unrestricted tax market value of shares at the time of the grant, regardless of price paid for the shares by the employee shareholder.
+Signing it secures certainty on the tax treatment for the employee as we show below.
 We recommended that the section 431 election was signed.